zuplo/rmoa-action/README.md

     # The RMOA API Key issued when creating a user on https://api.ratemyopenapi.com/docs
     apikey: ''

     # The maximum number of warnings allowed before labeling the run as failed.
-Default is 5.
     max-warnings: ''

     # The maximum number of errors allowed before labeling the run as failed.
-Default is 0.
     max-errors: ''

     # The minimum score (0 - 100) to label a lint run as successful/passing.
 Default is 80.